What Is Operating Leverage? Simply Explained

 Key Takeaways

-Operating use highlights the impact of a company's fixed cost structure on its profitability and risk profile.
+Operating leverage highlights the impact of a company's fixed cost structure on its profitability and risk profile.

 Businesses with high operating leverage experience amplified changes in operating income for relatively small changes in sales volume.

-Strategic management of fixed versus variable costs is crucial for optimizing operating leverage to align with market conditions and risk tolerance.
+Strategic management of fixed versus variable costs is one way of tuning operating leverage to align with market conditions and risk tolerance.

 Related Terms